austintboyd/austintboyd.github.io/_pages/publications.md

 **Boyd, A. T.**, & Rocconi, L. M. (2021).
 Formatting data for one and two mode undirected social network analysis. *Practical Assessment, Research & Evaluation, 26*(24).
 Available online: <https://scholarworks.umass.edu/pare/vol26/iss1/24/>

 **Boyd, A. T.**, Schmidt, K. M., & Bergeman, C. S. (2020).
 You know what they say about when you assume: Testing the robustness of invariant comparisons. *Journal of Applied Measurement, 21*(2), 190-209.

+# Peer Reviewed Blog Posts

+**Boyd, A. T.** (2024).
+The Parasocial Relationships in Social Media Survey: What is it and why did I create it?. *MAD (Meaningful, Action-Driven) with Methods and Measures*. <https://cehhs.utk.edu/elps/the-parasocial-relationships-in-social-media-survey-what-is-it-and-why-did-i-create-it/>

+**Boyd, A. T.** (2024).
+The Conventional and Unconventional Places I’ve Found Research Ideas. *MAD (Meaningful, Action-Driven) with Methods and Measures*. <https://cehhs.utk.edu/elps/the-conventional-and-unconventional-places-ive-found-research-ideas/>

+**Boyd, A. T.** (2024).
+How Do I Critically Consume Quantitative Research?. *MAD (Meaningful, Action-Driven) with Methods and Measures*. <https://cehhs.utk.edu/elps/how-do-i-critically-consume-quantitative-research/>

+**Boyd, A. T.** (2023).
+Learning to Learn New Research Methods: How Watching YouTube Helped Me Complete My First Client Facing Project. *MAD (Meaningful, Action-Driven) with Methods and Measures*. <https://cehhs.utk.edu/elps/learning-to-learn-new-research-methods-how-watching-youtube-helped-me-complete-my-first-client-facing-project/>

 ## Non-Peer Reviewed Publications